ticohq/tico-fbneo/src/burner/libretro/README.md

 A lot of romhacks are supported natively, so your romhack might already be supported under a specific romset name.

-For the unsupported romhacks, there are 3 methods, but those 3 methods must be disabled by toggling off the `Allow patched romsets` core option if you intend to use RetroAchievements :
+For the unsupported romhacks, there are 3 methods, but those romhacks are not allowed and must be disabled by toggling off the `Allow patched romsets` core option if you intend to use RetroAchievements :

 #### Using the "patched" folder

+* Put the patched version of the romset into `SYSTEM_DIRECTORY/fbneo/patched`, this folder has special privileges allowing it to ignore crcs.
+Sizes and names still need to match the original romset though.
-One of the methods is to put the already patched version of the romset into `SYSTEM_DIRECTORY/fbneo/patched` (NB: you can strip it of any file that don't differ from non-patched romset if you want), that method will only work if the sizes and names matches with the original romset.
+* Optional : you could strip the patched version from any file that don't differ from the original romset.
-**The romset you must launch is still the original non-patched romset (its content will be overrided at runtime by the content of the patched one)**.
+* Note : **The romset you must launch is still the original non-patched romset (its content will be overriden at runtime by the content of the patched one)**.

 #### Using IPS Patches